except-pass/openai_assistant_sync/README.md

 python sync.py --dirpath /path/to/your/directory --init
 ```

-Changes the configs and instructions in the new directory.
+Edit the configs and instructions in the new directory.
 Add datafiles to the `datafiles` directory.

 You can perform a dry run to see what changes will be made, without actually modifying or deleting anything.